 I think it’s her conditioning from childhood.
 Times were different then.
 She was taught not to squander money.
 To me that meant she was taught to be frugal or thrifty.
 So buying gifts without the reason of an occasion was not frugal.

 I’ve broken THAT cycle for our family.
 When I see something and I have the money, I buy it for the person I’m thinking of.

 While today is a day to go overboard in showing the ones you love just how much you love them.
 It shouldn’t be a substitute for showing you care year round.
-So take out your day planner, calendar, whatever you use and schedule at least one day a month to do something nice for the people you care about.
+So take out your day planner or calendar and schedule at least one day a month to do something nice for people you care about.
 Write down exactly what you want to do for them on your calendar.
 If you can’t think of something right at that moment, put their name on a list and take it with you every time you go grocery shopping or to the mall.
 That way if you see something cute, you can look at your list to see if there’s someone you think would enjoy it.

-~Send an email or card to your child(ren).
+~Send an email or card to your spouse, parent, child(ren), friend.

-~Leave a new colorful pad of post it notes on your secretaries desk with a note that says you appreciate him/her.
+~Leave a new colorful pad of post it notes on your secretaries desk with a note that says you appreciate him or her.

-~Schedule an hour to go to Starbucks with a friend and NOT talk about work.
+~Schedule an hour to go to Starbucks with a friend.
+(Do NOT talk about work.)

 ~Call someone who lives far away.